jcmf/glulx-strings/README.md

 ### Glulx

+Let's start with a thing that can tell us whether a file is even a Glulx file.
 If you want, you can read the [Glulx specification](http://www.eblong.com/zarf/glulx/).

 The Glulx header is 36 bytes long and starts with the 4-byte sequence